askonomm/elephense/README.md

+# Elephense.

-# Intelephense PHP language server for Nova.
+A Intelephense PHP language server extension for Nova.

 This is a fork off of the [nova-intelephense](https://git.sr.ht/~reykjalin/nova-intelephense/tree/main/item/intelephense.novaextension/README.md) extension, but refined and actively maintained.